klausbrunner/sunce/docs/architecture.md

 ## Input Processing

-Input handling in `data.rs` supports three modes:
+CLI parsing in `cli.rs` delegates to `data.rs` helpers and supports three modes:

 **Separate inputs**: Latitude, longitude, and datetime specified as separate arguments.
 Each can be a single value, a range (start:end:step), or a file (`@file.txt` or `@-` for stdin).